 The number of branches increased similarly.
 In the 60s regional coordination structures for Africa, Asia and Europe were set up.

-Today, SCI consists of 41 members (branches/groups) and an ever growing number of partner organisations in all continents.
+Today, SCI consists of 40 members (branches/groups) and more than 90 partner organisations in all continents.
 Short and long term voluntary projects take place worldwide and application processes have been modernised.

 The historical archives of SCI in the Bibliothèque de la Ville La Chaux-de-Fonds (Switzerland) provide an extensive documentation on international volunteering for peace.